Cambridge University Act 1856

 The Cambridge University Act 1856 (19 & 20 Vict. c.
 88) is an Act of Parliament of the United Kingdom, which regulates corporate governance at the University of Cambridge.
 It requires that most members of full-time academic staff have voting rights over the Council of the Senate, which is ultimately the leading body in the university's administration.

-Contents
+The act resulted in new subjects being introduced.

+Provisions

+Sections 1 and 2 stipulated that commissioners must be appointed and for how long.
+This resulted in 8 commissioners being appointed.

 Section 5, states that the Council of the Senate is the top management body.